DataDog/hiring-engineers/answers.md

 > Vagrant 2.2.1
 ```

-## Step 2: Building the project environment
+## Step 2: Build the project environment
 [Project Setup Docs](https://www.vagrantup.com/intro/getting-started/project_setup.html)

 1. Create a directory/folder to store the VM and the related files.
 I created a folder on my desktop.